emopavlov/tk-trivia/README.md

 ## Continuous Integration

 The project includes a GitHub Actions workflow that automatically runs tests on every commit to the main branch and on pull requests.

+## Backlog

+The following tasks are open:

+- [Requirement] Limit questions only up to the $1200 value.
+- [Requirement] Add an AI agent to play the game.
+- [Requirement] Use a database to store the questions.

+## Limitations

+- [Performance] Currently the CVS file is read on every request.
+This can be read once and cached.
+- [Tests] Tests should be reviewed, they missed some simple errors.
+- [CI/CD] Containarise the project so it can be easily run and deployed.